WhisperVS/studio/README.md

-# Firebase Studio
+# G.A.I.M.

-This is a NextJS starter in Firebase Studio.
+This is a NextJS starter for G.A.I.M.
+(Group Administrators Items Manager).

 To get started, take a look at src/app/page.tsx.